ConnectedBradford/Connected-Bradford-BloodPressure/README.md

 Contains the scripts and documentation for Blood Pressure

-It contains approximately 200,000 records.
+It contains approximately 950,000 records.
 The dataset has been fully anonymised, but can link to other FDM's.

 There is one FDM for Blood Pressure .

-CB_FDM_BloodPressure- build date 2023-11-15 - data up to 2021-07-13
+CB_FDM_BloodPressure - build date 2024-09-06

 # Blood Pressure
-The Blood Pressure FDM is made up of 2 source tables (summarised below and data dictionaries linked) from routinely collected data for 13,  individuals and their routinely collected clinical data.
+The Blood Pressure FDM is made up of 2 source tables (summarised below and data dictionaries linked) from routinely collected data for 9408 individuals and their routinely collected clinical data.

-The dates relevant for the latest build are: 1904-01-15	to 2023-08-22
+The dates relevant for the latest build are: 1998-06-12 to 	2024-06-28

 The source tables are largely populated by fields with the tbl_ where there is a person and a start and end date, and cb_ where there is no identifiable person, these are typically lookups.